cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 Instance Groups
 -------------------------------------

-Instance Groups can help you in organizing VMs, for management purpose.
+Instance Groups can help you organize VMs, for adminstrative purposes.
-As an example, you can assign a Instance Group to all VMs that are part of one application.
+As an example, you can assign an Instance Group to all VMs that are part of one application.

 To create an Instance Group:

 #.
 Log in to the OOTC UI.

 #.
 In the left navigation bar, click on compute icon |compute-icon.png|,
    and select Instance Groups from the menu.

 #.
 Click New Instance Group.